sharriewang2022/RSCF-blockchain/README.md

 Install ganache-cli:
 <br> npm i -g ganache-cli

 Set up gasLimit to 6721975000 and above, then configure ganache-cli for 10 accounts.
-This will ensure that there is sufficient gas for the smart contract migration and data flow for the prototype.
+This will ensure that there is sufficient gas for the smart contract migration and data flow for the prototype:
 <br> ganache-cli --accounts 10 --gasLimit 6721975000

 Install all packages in the package.json file: